Ed.D. in Curriculum & Teaching

 Students entering this program may benefit from experience in curriculum design or teacher training.
 Students with previously completed master's degree programs will meet the basis of admission to this program.
 Applicants to Northcentral University's online graduate programs should already possess a bachelor's degree.

 In Northcentral University's Doctor of Education in Curriculum and Teaching program, students have the chance to develop research and writing skills, teacher training skills, and curriculum development skills.
-The core program includes instruction in research design, research strategies, methodology, and scholarly writing.
-The specialization in curriculum and teaching focuses on topics like teacher roles, foundations of learning, curriculum strategies, and evaluation.
+The core program includes instruction in research design, statistics, methodology, and scholarly writing.
+The specialization in curriculum and teaching focuses on topics like teacher roles, foundations of learning, curriculum strategies, and instruction evaluation.
 All students in the Doctor of Education program must complete a doctoral dissertation as part of their degree program.

 Total Credits Required: